Canadian Indian residential school system: Truth and Reconciliation Commission

 In 2008, the Truth and Reconciliation Commission (TRC) was established to travel across Canada collecting the testimonies of people affected by the residential school system.
 About 7,000 Indigenous people told their stories.
 The TRC concluded in 2015 with the publication of a six volume, 4,000-plus-page report detailing the testimonies of survivors and historical documents from the time.
 It resulted in the establishment of the National Centre for Truth and Reconciliation.

 The executive summary of the TRC concluded that the assimilation amounted to cultural genocide.
 The ambiguity of the phrasing allowed for the interpretation that physical and biological genocide also occurred.
 The TRC was not authorized to conclude that physical and biological genocide occurred, as such a finding would imply a legal responsibility of the Canadian government that would be difficult to prove.
 As a result, the debate about whether the Canadian government also committed physical and biological genocide against Indigenous populations remains open.

 Among the 94 Calls to Action that accompanied the conclusion of the TRC were recommendations to ensure that all Canadians are educated and made aware of the residential school system.
 Justice Murray Sinclair explained that the recommendations were not aimed solely at prompting government action, but instead a collective move toward reconciliation in which all Canadians have a role to play: "Many of our elements, many of our recommendations and many of the Calls to Action are actually aimed at Canadian society."

 Preservation of documentation of the legacy of residential schools was also highlighted as part of the TRC's Calls to Action.
 Community groups and other stakeholders have variously argued for documenting or destroying evidence and testimony of residential school abuses.
-On April 4, 2016, the Ontario Court of Appeal ruled that documents pertaining to IAP settlements will be destroyed in 15 years if individual claimants do not request to have their documents archived.
+On April 4, 2016, the Court of Appeal for Ontario ruled that documents pertaining to IAP settlements will be destroyed in 15 years if individual claimants do not request to have their documents archived.
 This decision was fought by the TRC as well as the federal government, but argued for by religious representatives.

 In March 2017, Lynn Beyak, a Conservative member of the Senate Standing Committee of Aboriginal Peoples, voiced disapproval of the final TRC report, saying that it had omitted the positives of the schools.
 Although Beyak's right to free speech was defended by some Conservative senators, her comments were widely criticized by members of the opposition, among them Minister of Indigenous and Northern Affairs, Carolyn Bennett, and leader of the New Democratic Party, Tom Mulcair.
 The Anglican Church also raised concerns stating in a release co-signed by bishops Fred Hiltz and Mark MacDonald: "There was nothing good about children going missing and no report being filed.
 There was nothing good about burying children in unmarked graves far from their ancestral homes."
 In response, the Conservative Party leadership removed Beyak from the Senate committee underscoring that her comments did not align with the views of the party.